The 10 Worst Places To Live In Louisiana For 2021

 But, just like every other state in the U.S., Louisiana comes with some baggage.
 There are some pretty rough spots there, and the purpose of this post is to identify exactly which places stand out as being the least desirable, at least according to science.

-However, according to data (which doesn’t measure things like beauty and ‘friendly people’), there are far better options in the state for making a place home.
+However, according to data (which doesn’t measure things like beauty and ‘friendly people’), the state has far better options for making a place home.
 And the worst place to live in Louisiana?
-That would be Bogalusa.
+The worst place to live in Louisiana is Bogalusa.

 If you’re looking for something more national, check out the worst cities in America or the worst states in America.